sportstalk247/sdk-multiplatform/docs/source/usage/comment_client.md

         }

         //
-        // If using KMPNativeCoroutines framework
+        // If using Async/Await
         //
-        import KMPNativeCoroutinesAsync

         let handle = Task {
             do {
-                let reactedComment = try await asyncFunction(
+                let reactedComment = try await commentClient.reactToComment(
-                    for: commentClient.reactToCommentAsync(
                     conversationid: "test-conversation-id123",
                     commentid: "test-comment-id123"
                     request: ReactToCommentRequest(
                         userid: "test-user-id123", // ID of the User who is attempting to react on the comment
                         reaction: ReactionType.LIKE,   // Any arbitratry reaction string constant(i.e. "like", etc.)
                         reacted: true
-                        )
                     )
                 )
                 // Resolve `reactedComment` from HERE onwards(ex. update UI displaying the response data)...